-The College Archives documents the history of Lafayette College from its founding in 1824 to the present day by preserving the administrative records, audio visual materials, photographs, and objects associated with the institution.
+The College Archives documents the history of Lafayette College from its conception by the citizens of Easton in 1824 to the present day by preserving the administrative records, audio visual materials, photographs, and objects associated with the institution.

 Arranged alphabetically by name, this inventory lists the location, construction date, architect, and builder of campus facilities past and present.
 Photographs and a short description of each building’s use are also included in the survey.
 The architectural history of Pardee Hall, Van Wickle Hall, McKelvy House, Hogg Hall, Colton Chapel, Kirby Hall, and Farinon College Center is also available in an essay by Robert Saltonstall Mattison entitled "Lafayette College Architecture: In Context."